VirittamoHelsinki/Aava-frontend/README.md

 Project has whole contains two parts, frontend and backend.
 This repository includes only the frontside.
 And there is separate repository for backend.

+# Roadmap
+The actual roadmap can be found from root folder named as ROADMAP.md.

 # Getting Started
 Before starting it's good to have latest version of node.js and npm installed.